Spirit: It Shall Be

 After the release of Feedback, Cassidy and Locke left the band – leaving the Staheley brothers with the Spirit band name until 1973.
 In 1975, Randy California and Ed Cassidy were allowed to use the Spirit title again.
 With California and Cassidy at the helm, the reunited Spirit continued to tour and record until California’s untimely death in 1997 after drowning in a surfing accident.
 With the passing of John Locke in 2006 and Ed Cassidy in 2012 , this leaves Jay Ferguson and Mark Andes the two surviving members of the band’s classic line-up.

 Bonus tracks and the remastering

 The remaining songs presented here are songs that served as bonus tracks on the 1996 reissues of the first four Spirit albums.
 This includes singles such as “1984,” studio outtakes and the remixes made for the 1991 Time Circle compilation.

 The albums in this set are claimed to be newly remastered.
 I personally can hear little to no difference between the new remasters and the 1996 issues.
 The only album that sounds any different is The Family That Plays Together, given it’s the original mix.
-If anything, I will say that the bass stands out a little bit more on the new remasters.
-Whatever the case is, the albums all sound good here.
+If anything, I will say that it is the bass that stands out a little bit more on the new remasters, but whatever the case is, the albums all sound good here.